LamAnnieV/deploy_5_old/README.md

-## Step #4 Establish a SSH Connection from the Jenkins Server to the Application Server
+## Step #4 Establish an SSH Connection from the Jenkins Server to the Application Server

-Though the Jenkins Server initiates the deployment of the application, it does not deploy it.
-It SSH to the application server and runs a script to deploy the application.
- To do so, an SSH connection needs to be established as a Jenkins User.
+While the Jenkins Server initiates the deployment process for the application, it does not perform the deployment itself.
+Instead, it establishes an SSH connection to the application server and runs a script to deploy the application.
+To accomplish this, an SSH connection is established using a Jenkins User account.

 **Command to establish SSH Connection as Jenkins user: **